chuangcaleb/wtsa/_drafts/Disney's Raya - TV Series Pitch 1/RAYA Archived Episode 1 - Kumandra.md

 	- The road ahead is too far
 	- The bridge shakes and a Druun approaches
 - Benja hands his Gem shard to Raya.
 "Raya, don’t give up on them.
 Make things right for Heart.
 I love you, my dewdrop."
-- Benja pushes Raya off the bridge into the water with his Gem Piece and whip-sword
+- Benja pushes Raya off the bridge into the water
 	- A Druun passes through Benja, turning him to stone
-	- A current carries young screaming Raya away to safety…
+	- A current carries young Raya safely away…

-#### Present: Just another Tuesday
+#### Now: Just another Tuesday

-> **NOMAD CAMP, TAIL - NIGHT (PRESENT)**

 - The Druun retreat from Raya, back into the ground.
 - Raya rushes back into the cavern: everyone's turned to stone.